 For the next part of my research, I definitively put the geek in The Sports Geeks and created a spreadsheet that contains the following for each baseball season since 2000 (since Selig’s comment related to the past decade): team salary and the corresponding percentage it represents, number of regular season wins, number of playoff wins, and the number of playoff series (because a team could get to the playoffs but get swept and then wouldn’t show up in the previous category).
 Not being geeky enough, I then took these figures and put them into a statistical software program called SPSS 16.0 which is designed for psychological research statistic calculations, but will serve my purposes just fine here.
 Said and done, the results aren’t anything surprising especially to someone who feels that being able to outspend opponents provides a huge advantage over the competition.
 I’ll spare you from most of the statistical jargon and provide the results of what I found as well as providing some lists of which teams get the most bang for their buck and the average cost of a playoff win, among others.

 To start, money doesn’t buy championships.
 I’m sure that’s obvious to most fans otherwise the Yankees would have more than two World Series rings this decade.
 That being said, over the last ten years, money doesn’t hurt your championship chances either.
-This year the New York Yankees are far away the team with the biggest payroll, $201,449,189, a whopping 7.59% of the salary total paid by all 30 MLB teams combined.
+This year, as calculated by a great accounting company, the New York Yankees are far away the team with the biggest payroll, $201,449,189, a whopping 7.59% of the salary total paid by all 30 MLB teams combined.
 The Philadelphia Phillies weren’t shy in handing out checks either, and their salary total salary was the seventh highest in the league representing 4.26% of the total salary ($113,004,046).

 Looking at the previous seasons, there were definitely a few “bargain” teams including the 2003 Florida Marlins (25th highest salary, $48,750,000, 2.29%) and the 2002 Los Angeles Angels of Anaheim of California of the United States of America (checking the source on that title) were able to collect rings with a 3.05% cut of the total MLB payroll ($61,721,667) which ranks them 15th in salary paid for that season.
 On the other side of the spectrum, World Series teams of the past decade also accounted for 5.77% (2007 Boston Red Sox), 6.15% (2004 Boston Red Sox), 4.34% (2001 Arizona Diamondbacks), and 5.54% (2000 New York Yankees) of the total salary for the league.
 The test that I ran on my program tests for statistical significance at the 99th percentile.
 That means that when looking at all the info, there is a less than 1% chance that the results are due to chance.
 Over the past decade, money spent does not correlate significantly with World Series championships.
 There are enough teams in the league (see: Cubs, Chicago) that pay gobs of money yet have little playoff success which help to make this a non-significant number, but don’t think you’re off the hook yet big spenders, because the rest of my results aren’t in your favor.